public-park/summer-camp/README.md

 ## Features

-- Call a phone number
+- Outbound phone calls - call a phone number
-- Receive phone calls
+- Receive phone calls on a Twilio phone number
-- Mute/unmute yourself while on call
+- Mute or unmute the microphone
 - Send DTMF tones
+- Hold phone calls
+- Record phone calls in a dual-channel audio file
+- Start or pause recording while on a call
 - Set yourself **available** or **unavailable**.
 If the user is unavailable callers will hear a text-to-speech voice saying the caller is currently not online
 - Manage presence, if the user is not online the calls are rejected with a message to the caller